 Just around the corner from the Mascota Archeological Museum (see below), is a “museum” like no other.
-Museo El Pedregal (Stone House Museum) is not so much a museum as it is a meticulously constructed stone house featuring handcrafted stone furniture and artwork inside.
+Museo El Pedregal (Stone House Museum) [find on map] is not so much a museum as it is a meticulously constructed stone house featuring handcrafted stone furniture and artwork inside.
 And best of all, the artist, Francisco, still personally welcomes visitors to his unique residence and masterpiece.

 Mascota Archeological Museum

 For those interested in learning more about the area’s pre-Columbian past, there is the small but excellent Mascota Archeological Museum [map], featuring numerous artifacts unearthed from various archeological sites around the region.
 The museum is free, but a small donation is welcome to support its ongoing preservation efforts.